 We consider the term 'the child's voice' to represent not only what children say directly, but rather the many ways that children communicate with us, including both verbal and non-verbal communication.
 The child's lived experience means seeing and understanding their experiences from their point of view, our staff understand that it is very important to always record exactly what a child has said rather than interpret this from an adult/ their own perspective.
-Tewin Cowper is situated within Hertfordshire County which has a rich and diverse population, we cannot and do not assume that all children and their families will have English as their first language nor may a child with SEND have speech or language ability to convey verbally any difficulties they may experience without aids and methods to facilitate their voice.
+St Nicholas School is situated within Hertfordshire County which has a rich and diverse population, we cannot and do not assume that all children and their families will have English as their first language nor may a child with SEND have speech or language ability to convey verbally any difficulties they may experience without aids and methods to facilitate their voice.
 Therefore, our staff give careful consideration to knowing that a child may:

-- · Not feel ready or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - Feel embarrassed, humiliated, or threatened.
+- Not feel ready or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - Feel embarrassed, humiliated, or threatened.
 This could be due to their vulnerability, disability, sexual orientation and/or language barriers.

-All staff at Tewin Cowper Primary must ensure that no child is ever made to feel that they are 'any trouble' if they need time and space to share their worries with staff.
+All staff at St Nicholas C of E VA Primary and Nursery School must ensure that no child is ever made to feel that they are 'any trouble' if they need time and space to share their worries with staff.

-Our culture of safeguarding endorses the following principles of meaningful engagement with children to include:
+St Nicholas C of E VA Primary and Nursery School culture of safeguarding endorses the following principles of meaningful engagement with children to include: